Consensys/Token-Factory/README.md

 A dapp that allows for token issuance & management.
 The purpose for this at this point in time is to be nerdy & decentralized for MVP.
 Thus should be able to be run locally & remote or just through contracts.

 Contracts & Tests are borrowed from Tokens repo.
 Using Truffle (with Webpack).

-NOTE: Currently broken (due to Truffle bug) and busy refactoring (UNTESTED).
+Tested with Truffle 48bd90d06fef9a90ec058159f01e192ea8c36e51.

 ```npm install```
 ```truffle serve```